oneappbl/android_loomo_ros_core/docs/building.md

 Click Build -> Make Project.
 Android Studio should build the project and produce an apk that can be installed on Loomo.

 There's nothing more to it: ROS does not need to be installed to build this project as all the dependencies are pulled down via rosjava.

+### ROS Java

+The code in this repo makes use of lot of code from [ROSJave](https://github.com/rosjava).
+This is useful to know when it comes to debugging.